sc-nun216/5m-data-2.7-data-orchestration-testing/README.md

 - Orchestrate and schedule Meltano and Dbt using Dagster.
 - Set up and run data quality tests using Great Expectations.
-- Set up and run data quality tests using dbt packages.
+- Set up and run data quality tests using Dbt packages.

 ## Lesson Plan